 Zinc Tin Sputtering Target

-The research describe the electrolytic deposition of Zn, Sn and Zn/Sn alloys from a solution of the metal chloride salts separately in urea and ethylene glycol/choline chloride based ionic liquids.
-It shows that the deposition kinetics and thermodynamics differ from the aqueous processes and that qualitatively different phases, compositions and morphologies are obtained for the metal coatings in the different ionic liquid systems.
+The research describes the electrolytic deposition of Zn, Sn, and Zn/Sn alloys from a metal chloride salts solution separately in Urea and Ethylene glycol/choline chloride-based ionic liquids.
+It shows that the deposition kinetics and thermodynamics differ from the aqueous processes and that qualitatively different phases, compositions, and morphologies are obtained for the metal coatings in the other ionic liquid systems.

 Niobium Oxide Sputtering Target

-AEM Deposition can provide customers with sputtering targets of different specifications and materials, with purity requirements ranging from 99% to 99.9%, which can be applied to various coating systems.
-Interested friends can directly click the relevant links to enter the corresponding product page.
-You can also send us email for consultation directly.
+AEM Deposition provides sputtering targets of different specifications and materials, with purity ranging from 99% to 99.9%, which can be applied to various coating systems.
+Interested people can directly click the relevant links to visit the corresponding product page.
+You are welcome to contact us via email for consultation.
 E-mail: [email protected]